 Amanda K. Edwards is an attorney and native Houstonian with a passion for empowering communities through solutions, engagement and public service.
 Amanda currently serves as the President & CEO of The Community Based Solutions Firm, and she is the founder and Board President of Be The Solution: Community Empowerment Organization.
-Amanda recently concluded her bid for the United States Senate in the Texas Democratic Primary.
+Amanda is currently a candidate for mayor of Houston.
 From 2016-2020, Amanda served as the Houston City Council Member in At-Large Position 4.
 During her tenure as a City Council Member, Amanda served as Vice Chair of the Budget and Fiscal Affairs Committee.
 She also served on the Economic Development Committee and the Transportation, Technology and Infrastructure Committee.

-While on City Council, Amanda initiated and led the Mayor’s Technology & Innovation Task Force to cultivate a stronger innovation economy in Houston, and now sits on the Houston Exponential Board of Directors.
+While on City Council, Amanda initiated and led the Mayor’s Technology & Innovation Task Force to cultivate a stronger innovation economy in Houston.
+Her work led to the creation of Houston’s new innovation district, with the first phase (The Ion) already open.
 She also led the High Capacity Transit Task Force for the Houston Galveston Area Council Transportation Policy Council.
 Amanda also launched and led Houston’s Women and Minority-Owned Business Task Force to assist women and minority business owners with gaining access to capital.
 She also led national efforts to address the future of work.
 In the aftermath of Hurricane Harvey, Amanda mobilized hundreds of volunteers to render aid to residents in Harvey recovery efforts.
 Finally, Amanda launched numerous programmatic efforts ranging from an annual senior conference to town halls under her Community Empowerment Signature Series to empower residents to be the solution in their communities.

 Amanda attended Eisenhower High School in Aldine ISD.
 She earned a B.A. in Political Science from Emory University, where she served as president of the undergraduate student body and was later inducted into the Emory University Hall of Fame.
 While in Atlanta, Amanda gained valuable community building and public policy experience working in community development corporations as a Community Building & Social Change Fellow as well as in the Georgia Legislature.